oracle/node-oracledb/doc/api.md

-The limit for `maxSize` when binding as `oracledb.BUFFER` is 2000 bytes, and as `oracledb.STRING` is 4000 bytes unless you are using Oracle Database 12c and the database initialization parameter `MAX_STRING_SIZE` has a value of `EXTENDED`.
+The limit for `maxSize` when binding as `oracledb.BUFFER` is 2000 bytes, and as `oracledb.STRING` is 4000 bytes unless you are using Oracle Database 12 or later, and the database initialization parameter `MAX_STRING_SIZE` has a value of `EXTENDED`.
 In this case the limit is 32767 bytes.